-As people everywhere become committed to more sustainable leisure and corporate travel, companies are exploring ways to evolve their travel programs to honor the sentiment of their employees and achieve their corporate social responsibility goals.
+As people everywhere become committed to more sustainable leisure and corporate travel, companies are exploring ways to evolve their travel programmes to honour the sentiment of their employees and achieve their corporate social responsibility goals.

 If the above rings true for your business, you may be asking what next?
-How does your business start working to leverage employee culture, industry partnerships, and corporate social responsibility programs to shape business travel programs?
+How does your business start working to leverage employee culture, industry partnerships, and corporate social responsibility programmes to shape business travel programmes?
 One place to start: partner with a travel management company (TMC) that reflects your company’s values.

-Once your TMC is in place, you can start working on creating a more sustainable travel program.
+Once your TMC is in place, you can start working on creating a more sustainable travel programme.
 Here’s how:

-Five steps to creating a more sustainable business travel program
+Five steps to creating a more sustainable business travel programme

 - Don’t be an island: create a sustainability team

 People across your company have a stake — and likely an interest — in building a more sustainable programme.
 First, make sure you invite people from the following departments to get involved: travel, HR, security, purchasing, and communications.
 Schedule meetings to work together on deciding short, and long-term goals and work out how you’ll hit them.